jennomics/WorkflowPaper/16S rDNA Sequencing and Analysis (Organism Identification).md

     sudo cp ~/Downloads/muscle /usr/bin

+Be careful using the "sudo" command since this will give you access to commands that are normally restricted.

 ###Convert Files from .abi to .fastq

 To run the merge\_sanger\_16s.pl you will first need to convert your read files from .abi to .fastq